eobermuhlner/java-scriptengine/README.md

 Known issues:
 * Java script class must be called `Script`
 * Script is compiled into a `Script.class` file in the current directory
+* not possible to access classes of the caller

 ## Simple usage